 The C.B.
 Gitty 2×4 has a lap design and you can provide the 2×4 easily.
 It can be used for country music, jazz and various genres.
 You can definitely use it for Hawaiian music as well and it comes with all of the instruments needed for building.
 It has Nashville C6 and Open E Blues for the included sets of strings.

-The LP P90 Build has a tune-o-matic bridge style and you can also add your own choice of finish.
-It comes with a pre-drilled body and all the necessary hardware to put it together.
+The LP P90 Build has a tune-o-matic bridge style guitar kit and you can also add your own choice of finish.
+It comes with a pre-drilled body and all the necessary hardware to put together.
 It has a P90 pickup configuration while it is a standard 6-string guitar.
 It is also unfinished so you can add your own.

 The Saga TC-10 has a neck made of maple and a body made of basswood and is solid.
 It comes with hardware made from heavy nickel plating for durability.
 The peghead shape makes it ideal for instrument building.
 It comes with an instruction manual and has a truss rod for adjustability as well.
 It requires no soldering at all.

-Best DIY Guitar Kit with Basswood Fingerboard
+Best DIY Guitar Kits with Basswood Fingerboard

 For a good fingerboard made of basswood, we recommend you to check out the Yibuy Basswood MM1-F. It is made with a solid maple neck as well and all of the turning knobs or pegs on the headstock are working properly.
 The easy action makes it ideal for beginners at DIY instrument making.